Figure 1: Rotary joint with a coaxial section

 A probe is used to couple the RF energy from the waveguide into or out of the coaxial section, as shown in Figure 1.
 However, such a connection is quite narrowband due to resonance from the probe.

 A circular waveguide section is suitable for a rotary joint also.
 The round waveguide section is dimensioned to transmit the electromagnetic waves as an E0,1 wave.
 The connections are designed to prevent the circular waveguide from operating in the wrong mode.
 The length of the resonant pieces is 3/4 λ so that a high impedance for undesired modes is achieved.

 |The rotating section of the joint uses a choke joint to complete the electrical connection with the stationary section.

-Figure 2: Rotating joint with a circular waveguide is the most common type
+Figure 2: Rotary joint with a circular waveguide is the most common type

 The rotatable waveguide sections are called either I-type, L-type, or U-type, depending on which direction the face of the flanges.